Guide to Buying a French Gîte

 Gîte Equestre

-Similar to a gîte d’étape, but specifically catering to horseback riders with facilities for horses as you would expect.
+Similar to a gîte d’étape, but specifically catering to horseback riders with facilities for horses, as you would expect.

 Châteaux and Manoirs

 Some historic estates and manor houses also offer gite-style rentals or even “glamping”, providing a luxurious and truly unique experience.
-If you’re interested in a chateau venture and venue, visit our webpage featuring many castles suitable for this kind of activity.
+If you’re interested in a château venture and venue, visit our webpage, which features many French castles suitable for this kind of activity.

 Visa Considerations